100abhishek/Digital-Payments-Performance-Analysis/README.md

-# Digital Payments Performance Analysis Using SQL
+# Digital Payments Performance Analysis Using SQL.

 ## Project Overview
 This project focuses on analyzing digital payments data to uncover customer spending patterns and merchant performance.
 The analysis involves performing optimized SQL queries, including **JOINs**, **RANK()**, and **window functions**, to extract valuable insights and improve database efficiency.